tagmein/gbsp/content/book12.md

 ---
-title: "A World At Arms"
+title: "Discovery of the Presence of God"
-featuredImage: "/images/book2-img.jpg"
+featuredImage: "/images/book12-img.jpg"
 amazonLink: "https://a.co/d/aDLq1y9"
 ---